aortem/transmit-dart-auth-sdk/README.md

 ## Support

-For support across all Aortem open-source products, including this SDK, visit our Support Page.
+For support across all Aortem open-source products, including this SDK, visit our [Support Page](https://aortem.io/support).

 ## Licensing

-The **EntraID Dart Auth SDK** is licensed under a dual-license approach:
+The **Transmit Dart Auth SDK** is licensed under a dual-license approach:

 1. **BSD-3 License**:
    - Applies to all packages and libraries in the SDK.